5 Creative Ways to Use End-of-Semester Assessment Data

 Rather than setting one goal for every student, you should break down the steps it takes to get there and craft a personalized path to success for each student.
 Course evaluation results that indicate your students feel isolated or lonely, lack support, or have minimal connections with their peers likely mean it's time to create new success pathways.

-Use Course Evaluations & Surveys to Drive Results
+Use Course Evaluations & Surveys to drive results

 At Watermark, we use data to create solutions that empower better learning.
 We've spent over 20 years crafting software solutions your institution can use to create personalized learning experiences for your students.